mathiasverraes/15yearsddd/manuscript/einar-landre/essay.md

 With the scene set, let's roll.

 ## Masterdata, entities and repositories
 Master data is defined as the business objects that contain the most valuable, agreed upon information that is shared across a business.
 Master data objects are the bearers of identity and lineage.
 In Domain-Driven Design Entities has this responsibility.
-Working with entities or master data objects implies working with who they are, not what they are and maintaining their identity and lineage accross different bounded contexts.
+Working with entities or master data objects implies working with who they are, not what they are and maintaining their identity and lineage across different bounded contexts.

 The main difference between an entity and a master data object is that the scope of an entity is the local context, often defined by the boundary of an application.
-The scope of a master data object is enterprise wide and involves maintaining identity and lineage accross multiple bounded contexts.
+The scope of a master data object is enterprise wide and involves maintaining identity and lineage across multiple bounded contexts.
 The practical effect of this is that the footprint of the object is kept at a bare minimum.
 We could think of it as the super class every context specific instance inherits from.
 In many ways the top level generalisation.

 In the upstream oil and gas "Well" is one of the core master data objects with a lifespan measured in decades.
 Well data is typically scattered over multiple data stores, each store using its own conventions, standards and encodings.
 This leads to a situation where identity and lineage is easily broken and keeping it intact become very expensive.